AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 enabled, and if different suffixes are defined for them, then for constants of access type the check for access object suffixes is applied.

-The rule may have the following parameters:
+The rule may have the following parameters for ``+R`` option and for LKQL rule options files:

-*
-  For the ``+R`` option (unless the parameter is ``Default``, then only the explicitly specified suffix is checked, and no defaults are used):

-*Default*
+*Default [bool]*
-    Sets the default listed above for all the names to be checked.
+   If ``true``, sets the default listed above for all the names to be checked.

-*
-  Type_Suffix=\ *string*
+*Type_Suffix [string]*
    Specifies the suffix for a type name.

-*
-  Access_Suffix=\ *string*
+*Access_Suffix [string]*
    Specifies the suffix for an access type name.
 If this parameter is set, it overrides for access types the suffix set by the ``Type_Suffix`` parameter.
-    For access types, *string* may have the following format:
+   For access types, this parameter may have the following format:
    *suffix1(suffix2)*.
 That means that an access type name should have the *suffix1* suffix except for the case when the designated type is also an access type, in this case the type name should have the *suffix1 & suffix2* suffix.

-*
-  Class_Access_Suffix=\ *string*
+*Class_Access_Suffix [string]*
    Specifies the suffix for the name of an access type that points to some class-wide type.
    If this parameter is set, it overrides for such access types the suffix set by the ``Type_Suffix`` or ``Access_Suffix`` parameter.

-*
-  Class_Subtype_Suffix=\ *string*
+*Class_Subtype_Suffix [string]*
    Specifies the suffix for the name of a subtype that denotes a class-wide type.

-*
-  Constant_Suffix=\ *string*
+*Constant_Suffix [string]*
    Specifies the suffix for a constant name.

-*
-  Renaming_Suffix=\ *string*
+*Renaming_Suffix [string]*
    Specifies the suffix for a package renaming name.

-*
-  Access_Obj_Suffix=\ *string*
+*Access_Obj_Suffix [string]*
    Specifies the suffix for objects that have an access type (including types derived from access types).

-*
-  Interrupt_Suffix=\ *string*
+*Interrupt_Suffix [string]*
    Specifies the suffix for protected subprograms used as interrupt handlers.

-*
+You have to use the ``param_name=value`` formatting to pass arguments through the ``+R`` options.
+Example: ``+RIdentifier_Prefixes:Type=_T,Constant=_C``.

 For the ``-R`` option:

-*All_Suffixes*
+*All_Suffixes [bool]*
-    Remove all the suffixes specified for the identifier suffix checks, whether by default or as specified by other rule parameters.
+   If ``true``, removes all the suffixes specified for the identifier suffix checks, whether by default or as specified by other rule parameters.
 All the checks for this rule are disabled as a result.

-*Type_Suffix*
+*Type_Suffix [bool]*
-    Removes the suffix specified for types.
+   If ``true``, removes the suffix specified for types.
 This disables checks for types but does not disable any other checks for this rule (including the check for access type names if ``Access_Suffix`` is set).

-*Access_Suffix*
+*Access_Suffix [bool]*
-    Removes the suffix specified for access types.
+   If ``true``, removes the suffix specified for access types.
 This disables checks for access type names but does not disable any other checks for this rule.
 If ``Type_Suffix`` is set, access type names are checked as ordinary type names.

-*Class_Access_Suffix*
+*Class_Access_Suffix [bool]*
-    Removes the suffix specified for access types pointing to class-wide type.
+   If ``true``, removes the suffix specified for access types pointing to class-wide type.
 This disables specific checks for names of access types pointing to class-wide types but does not disable any other checks for this rule.
 If ``Type_Suffix`` is set, access type names are checked as ordinary type names.
 If ``Access_Suffix`` is set, these access types are checked as any other access type name.

-*Class_Subtype_Suffix*
+*Class_Subtype_Suffix [bool]*
-    Removes the suffix specified for subtype names.
+   If ``true``, removes the suffix specified for subtype names.
 This disables checks for subtype names but does not disable any other checks for this rule.

-*Constant_Suffix*
+*Constant_Suffix [bool]*
-    Removes the suffix specified for constants.
+   If ``true``, removes the suffix specified for constants.
 This disables checks for constant names but does not disable any other checks for this rule.

-*Renaming_Suffix*
+*Renaming_Suffix [bool]*
-    Removes the suffix specified for package
-    renamings.
-This disables checks for package
-    renamings but does not disable any other checks for this rule.
+   If ``true``, removes the suffix specified for package renamings.
+This disables checks for package renamings but does not disable any other checks for this rule.

-*Access_Obj_Suffix*
+*Access_Obj_Suffix [bool]*
-    Removes the suffix specified for objects of access types, this disables checks for such objects.
-It does not disable any other checks for this rule
+   If ``true``, removes the suffix specified for objects of access types, this disables checks for such objects.
+It does not disable any other checks for this rule.

-*Interrupt_Suffix*
+*Interrupt_Suffix [bool]*
-    Removes the suffix specified for protected subprograms used as interrupt handlers.
+   If ``true``, removes the suffix specified for protected subprograms used as interrupt handlers.
 It does not disable any other checks for this rule.

 If more than one parameter is used, parameters must be separated by commas.